FlorianLance/exvr/README.md

 ## How to compile from code

- * Visual Studio 2019 Version 16.10 is requested for compiling, you can get it [here]( https://visualstudio.microsoft.com/vs/community/).
+ * Visual Studio 2019 Version 16.10 (or newer) is requested for compiling, you can get it [here]( https://visualstudio.microsoft.com/vs/community/).

  * The project is using QtCreator qmake files and the Qt library (Qt 5.15), you can get the opensource version [here](https://www.qt.io/download-thank-you).

  * Clone the project.
+ * Open a command prompt, go to exvr directory and execute install_dependencies.cmd script, this will download and install the various dependencies for this project and toolbox subproject
+ * Open QtCreator
- * Setup a QtCreator kit to use MSVC2019 (amd64) with the Qt 5.15 msvc2019_64 qmake exe file.
+ * Setup a kit to use MSVC2019 (amd64) with the Qt 5.15 msvc2019_64 qmake exe file.
  * Open exvr-all-exvr.pro project file
     * Setup a release config with ./exvr as working directory
     * Wait for indexing process (only first time)